starkdg/clipseekr/README.md

 purpose of indexing a set of short video clips, and (2) clipseekr, a program to monitor a given stream for the occurence of previously indexed clips.

+Read the blog post about it here: [blog](http://blog.phash.org/posts/ClipSeekr-VideoClipDetection)

 ## Install

 cmake .